Spreetail/strict-extend/README.md

 Inspired by [jQuery's `.extend()`](https://api.jquery.com/jquery.extend/) and [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign),
 but any properties on the target argument that aren't on any of the source arguments will be removed.
-Useful for filling in defaults for an options parameter.
+Useful for filling in defaults for options parameters.

 ## Installation
 This package is available on npm as `strict-extend`.